-Grade Level: Sophomore/Junior/Senior
+Sophomore/Junior/Senior

-Length: Two Semesters
+Two Semesters

-Credit: 1.0
+1.0

-Prerequisite: German II and recommendation of Instructor or Proficiency Exam and

-• recommendation of Instructor
+German II and recommendation of Instructor or Proficiency Exam and recommendation of Instructor

-In Level III, students continue to build communication skills developed in Levels I and II.
+In Level III, students continue to build upon communication skills developed in Levels I and II.
 Specifically, students participate actively in extended oral and written discourse, using compound and complex sentences to provide information in a coherent and fluent manner.
-Students narrate and describe past and present events; they predict future events.
-They develop critiquing skills.
+Students narrate and describe past and present events; they predict future events and develop critiquing skills.
 Students explore options in a given situation, and handle difficulties and unexpected events.
 They also learn to initiate and sustain a conversation, discussion, or debate.
-Students demonstrate these language functions in various contexts (personal, social, political, socioeconomic, scientific, literary, artistic, historical and philosophical).
-Each semester students will be expected to complete a project that requires them to gather and process information in the target language.
-Students may be asked to keep a journal throughout the school year as a reflective process and assessment tool.
-They will read selected authentic texts (fiction and non-fiction) that will provide the impetus for discussions.
-Typical topics for German III include: Post-War History of Germany and Reunification, Contemporary Sociological Issues and Issues of Public Discourse in German Speaking World, Regional Traditions and National Identity: A Tour Through German Culture and History, The Age of Goethe, Germany's Urban Landscape and Architecture, Environmental Issues and Green Energy - the German Solution, Pop Culture and Contemporary Music Scene.
+Students demonstrate these language functions in various contexts (personal, social, political, socio-economic, scientific, literary, artistic, historical and philosophical).
+Typical topics for German III include: Post-War History of Germany and Reunification, Contemporary Sociological Issues and Issues of Public Discourse in German Speaking World, Regional Traditions and National Identity: A Tour Through German Culture and History, Germany's Urban Landscape and Architecture, Environmental Issues and Green Energy - the German Solution, Pop Culture and Contemporary Music Scene.